 Election Infrastructure Security Resource Guide: A catalog of CISA’s wide range services and products (cybersecurity assessments, on-site and virtual trainings and exercises, and other resources) available to support State and local election officials.

 Guide to Vulnerability Reporting for America’s Election Administrators: Provides election administrators with a step-by-step guide, list of resources, and a template for establishing a successful vulnerability disclosure program to address possible vulnerabilities in their election systems.
+The six steps include:

 Incident Handling Overview for Election Officials: A summary of CISA’s cyber incident response team services that includes best practices for incident response planning, a checklist for requesting assistance, overview of the incident response process, and common mistakes to avoid.

-Protecting Your Networks from Ransomware: An interagency guide of Federal government and private industry best practices and mitigation strategies focused on the prevention and response actions to ransomware (malicious software designed to deny access to a computer system or data until a ransom is paid).
+Protecting Your Networks from Ransomware: An interagency guide of federal government and private industry best practices and mitigation strategies focused on the prevention and response actions to ransomware (malicious software designed to deny access to a computer system or data until a ransom is paid).

 Securing Voter Registration Data: An overview of threats to voter registration websites and databases along with recommendations on how election officials and network administrators can protect against these threats.